-If not incinerated, the unsorted plastic film is exported.
+If not recycled or incinerated, the unsorted plastic film is exported.
 Export channels are narrowing however, as a result of more scrutiny on the part of the Environment Agency in the UK.
 Shipments are also being returned by foreign governments who rightly no longer want to deal with waste from first world countries ending up in landfill and waterways, creating long term local and international environmental problems.

 Because plastic film cannot be easily recycled, the elements of the post-consumer plastic film packaging supply chain in the UK - manufacture, consumption and disposal - act independently from one another in a single-use linear economy model, with no link to create a circular alternative.

 Recycled material must also meet high purity standards to be considered as a replacement for virgin polymer.
 All together this explains why virgin polymer is the most widely used material for plastic film packaging in the consumer goods industry today.